Antibiotic Testing USP

 This antibiotic potency test extracts the antibiotic active ingredient(s) from the product being tested using solvents and phosphate buffers as outlined in USP <81>.
 After extraction, the sample preparations are diluted to the median dose of the active ingredient that is found on a Standard curve which is created for the analysis.

-The sample and corresponding reference Standard preparations are pipetted into penicylinders that are placed into a petri dish already containing a base layer of antibiotic growth medium and a seed layer of antibiotic growth medium which also contains a USP-specified microorganism that is sensitive to the antibiotic being tested.
+The sample and corresponding USP Reference Standard preparations are pipetted into penicylinders that are placed into a petri dish already containing a base layer of antibiotic growth medium and a seed layer of antibiotic growth medium which also contains a USP-specified microorganism that is sensitive to the antibiotic being tested.

 The plates containing the cylinders are then incubated as specified within the method.
 The Cylinder-Plate Assay is based upon the ability of the antibiotic being assayed and its corresponding Reference Standard to diffuse through the agar and form a ‘zone of clearing’ (‘zone of inhibition’) thereby killing the microorganism which was present within the seed media.